PaulDGM/the-card-game/README.md

 ## Run project

-To run the productiv part you have to open the terminal and enter:
+To run the productive part you have to open the terminal and enter:
 ```
 $npm install -g serve
 ```

-to ensure that serve is installed and then:
+to ensure that serve is installed and then enter:
 ```
 $serve -s dist
 ```